FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 - Reccommends deploying a Decision Tree Tuned Feature-Selected model, which would drive an estimated 1.8 million dollars in annual savings.

 ## Implementation Phase Challenges
-- Integration with Existing Systems
+- Integration with existing systems
-- Ensuring Privacy Compliance
+- Ensuring privacy compliance
-- Enhancing Customer Transparency
+- Enhancing customer transparency
-- Mitigating Data Bias and Fairness
+- Mitigating data bias and fairness

 ## Actionable Insights and Solution Strategy
 - Comparison of various techniques